Buu2004/GROUP1_ADY_PROJECT/README.md

 # GROUP1_ADY_PROJECT
-This is our first Data Science Project at FPT University Da Nang Campus.
+This is our first Data Science Project (A MACHINE LEARNING MODEL TO PREDICT VIETNAM'S GDP) at FPT University Da Nang Campus.
-A MACHINE LEARNING MODEL TO PREDICT VIETNAM'S GDP
 Our group consists of 6 members:
 1. Le Nhat Trinh
 2. Nguyen Duc Minh